Purpose and organisation

 - For Enterprise Risk, the Enterprise Risk Committee has authority to decide on strategic and reputational risk issues.

-Each committee is chaired by an Executive Board member to ensure consistent decision making on material risks within Triodos Bank’s wider strategy.
+Each committee is chaired by an Executive Board member or the Director Banking to ensure consistent decision making on material risks within Triodos Bank’s wider strategy.

 The Supervisory Board’s Audit and Risk Committee supervises the activities of the Executive Board with respect to the operation and adequacy of internal risk management and control systems.
-The Director Risk and Compliance reports to the Executive Board and has an escalation line to the Chair of the Audit & Risk Committee (that supports the independency of the Risk Control Function as a countervailing power to the business).
+The Director Risk and the Director Compliance report to the Executive Board and have an escalation line to the Chair of the Audit and Risk Committee (that supports the independency of the Risk Control Function as a countervailing power to the business).